Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 ---

-Now all the pices are in place to finish the probe implementation.
+Now all the pieces are in place to finish the probe implementation.
 We'll be using [`BPF_MAP_TYPE_HASH`](https://docs.kernel.org/bpf/map_hash.html) map to hold the blocked hashes.
 The probe calculates a hash of an executable path, queries the map for presence using the [`bpf_map_lookup_elem`](https://docs.ebpf.io/linux/helper-function/bpf_map_lookup_elem/) API and returns `-EPERM` (Permission Denied) if the hash was found.